stefandominicus/ePortfolio/employment.md

 <img class="icon" src="resources/clubelectron_icon.png" alt="Club Electron Logo">
 <h3>Club Electron</h3>
 <p>
   At school, I often tinkered with electronics in my spare time, which was a huge help in preparing me for engineering at UCT.
 I started working with Club Electron in 2017 because I believe that more kids need to be exposed to electronics and coding at a young age to hopefully inspire them to pursue hobbies or careers in STEM fields.
 The program is run as an extra-curricular activity at schools all over Cape Town, aimed at grades 4-7.
-I have worked as an instructor at a number of schools, taking the kids through the topics and helping them understand, build, and test their creations.
+I have worked as an instructor at a number of schools, guiding the kids through the topics and helping them understand, build, and test their creations.
 </p>
 <div class="linkbox">
   <a href="https://www.clubelectron.net" target="_blank">Club Electron<small>Check out their website</small></a>